 Care of our students is a priority at MGGS.
 We know that students must be happy and feel supported if they are going to achieve well.

 Our pastoral care system provides continuous support, advice and guidance for all students throughout their time at MGGS, as well as monitoring their academic progress and personal development.
 Form tutors are the key source of support for students from Year 7 upwards.
 Heads of Study work closely with students and form tutors.
 There is support from full-time learning mentors who are available to support students and speak to parents and carers during the school day.
 In addition, we have a school counsellor, support from CXK and availability to the school nursing service where this is needed.
-We also have a very successful peer mentoring system where older students are trained to support younger students.
+We also have a very effective peer mentoring system which emphasises the habits of mind that underpin success.
+Older students are trained to support younger students and encourage them to persist, think flexibly, take responsible risks, manage impulsivity, listen and understand with empathy, and respond to difficult situations with creativity and humour.

 If you have a concern, please contact the School Office via email@example.com who will direct your concern to your daughter or son’s form tutor, subject teacher, Head of Study or Head of Department as appropriate.